karaoc/dayz.test/Setting-up-offline-mode.md

 ![Root](https://i.imgur.com/kEP7isg.png)

 ##### 8. Paste the two folders inside and go inside "ExpansionCOM.ChernarusPlus".

+Currently the bath file is set for experimental mode, open it and remove "-Exp" for CF and Community Online tool !

 ##### 9. Execute "DayZCommunityOfflineMode.bat".
 The game will launch and you'll be in offline mode.